vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 - SonyPS2 still approximates key/velocity-dependent regions during scanning
   under a 3,000-region budget chosen for SF2 table limits.
 Moving this policy to export needs a source-neutral representation of that response; merely renaming the limit would not remove the coupling.
+An opaque deferred Region callback would also introduce ownership and ordering rules: expansion must precede envelope/stereo variants, retain resolved sample references, and work for direct SF2/DLS exports.
+Do not add that representation without a concrete prototype showing a net simplification.
 - Real-file parity remains unverified.
 An optional corpus-path question is pending; the absence of a corpus does not block further code investigation.